gavD/step-by-step-web-apps-with-lithium-php/_posts/2013-10-27-poking-around.markdown

 * `app/config` - application configuration lives in here
 * `app/controllers` - we'll talk about MVC (Model/View/Controller) - the controllers are the C of this!
-* `app/extensions` - you can create custom commands and extend Lithium in here
+* `app/extensions` - you can create custom commands and extend Li3 in here
 * `app/libraries`
 * `app/models` - The M of MVC!
 * `app/resources` - holds, well, resources for your application - things like translations and so forth